 So often I hear parents talk about their kids’ crazy schedules.
-One has soccer straight after school and then they have rush them home and take the other to dancing.
+One has soccer straight after school and then they have to rush them home and take the other to dance.
 Weekends are spent driving 5 hours to games.
 And then the family eats in shifts or on the go.
-The husband comes in from work, and eats his late dinner alone.
+The husband comes in from work and eats his late dinner alone.

 But never did I think this would happen to us.
 We recently found ourselves in this predicament.
 Up until 2 months ago, dinner time has been fixed in our house and it is the time we all catch up on the day.
 And I get the praise I need, to inspire me to keep creating delicious meals for the family.
 Yes, I cook for the applause.